Get creative with free art activities, enjoy music, or go along to a winter festival – there's plenty to do on a cheap day out

 SCOTLAND AND NORTHERN IRELAND

-As part of this festival that includes presentations to celebrate Scottish women and empower others are free exhibitions on a century of women challenging politics.
-The launch night includes a free ticketed event about the trailblazing female engineers who built the Galloway car, and open mic events.
+As part of this festival that includes presentations to celebrate and empower Scottish women are free exhibitions on a century of women challenging politics.
+The free events include open mic events, as well as tennis and rope access taster sessions.